Back to news

 Local Model Support

 You can also run JetBrains AI against models hosted on your own hardware.
-The offline mode connects to locally running LLMs through Ollama and LM Studio:
+The offline mode connects to locally running LLMs through Ollama and LM Studio (opens in a new tab):

 Local models handle simple completions fine.
 For heavier generation, the cloud models still pull ahead.